YimMenu/YimMenu/src/lua/docs/tables/tunables.md

   - `tunable_name` (string): The name of the tunable.

 - **Returns:**
-  - `float`: the value of the given tunable.
+  - `float`: The value of the given tunable.

 **Exemple Usage:**
 ```lua